ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 ## Discussion
-Empirically we found that the results are sensitive to four hyperparameters, which are the discretization density, the nearest neighbor $K$, the number of rays used for sign esitmation, and the smoothness hyperparameter $\alpha$.
+Empirically we found that the results are sensitive to four hyperparameters, which are the discretization density, the nearest neighbor $K$, the number of rays used for sign estimation, and the smoothness hyperparameter $\alpha$.
 A follow-up work to this paper attempts to address the problem.
 ([Noise-Adaptive Shape Reconstruction from Raw Point Sets](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.679.2055&rep=rep1&type=pdf)).